 The capstone experience is aimed at integrating the knowledge that students have developed throughout their undergraduate, bachelor level academic careers in order to create a final capstone project.
 The project will link the areas of study in the student's personalized Bachelor of Science degree plan to career and intellectual interests.
 The final written project will consist of research, literature reviews, and analysis toward a specified audience.
-A classroom 2022-20223 Cataloa presentation of the project is required.
+A classroom 2023-2024 Cataloa presentation of the project is required.
 In addition, critical thinking skills and servant leadership activities will be assessed.
 The goal of the capstone experience is to have the student engage in self-assessment, reflection and analysis that prepares them for future success.
 PREREQUISITES:15 credit hours of HCA courses or approval of Chair of Health Care Administration.
-Summer, Fall, and Winter terms.
+Fall semesters.